souravahmed/react-redux-blog/README.md

 - details view both for user and post
 - show comments for specific post and hide them
 - sort posts by user
-- live search in dropdown
+- live search in dropdown using react-select
+- add post using react-hook-form
+- for validation used hookform/resolvers and yup

 ### `npm start`